annotation/text-fabric/docs/Api/General.md

     interested in has to be written as a *search template*, offered to `S.search()` which returns the matching results as tuples of nodes.

+    A search template expresses a pattern of nodes and edges with additional conditions also known as *quantifiers*.

+    A result of a search template is a tuple of nodes that instantiate the nodes in the pattern, in such a way that the edges of the pattern are also instantiated between the nodes of the result tuple.

+    Moreover, the quantifiers will hold for each result tuple.

 ???+ info "S"
     The Search API is exposed as `S` or `Search`.